go101/immutable-value-proposal/README-v3.md

 All parameters of type `reflect.Value` of the functions and methods in the `reflect` package, including receiver parameters, should be declared as `var.fixed` values.
-However, the `reflect.Value` return results should be declared as `var.mutable` values.
+However, the `reflect.Value` return results should be declared as `var.var` values.

 A `reflect.Value.ToFixed` method is needed to convert a Value to a `var.fixed` one.

 A `reflect.Value.FixedInterface` method is needed, it returns a `var.fixed` interface value.
-The old `Interface` method panics on `var.mutable` values.
+The old `Interface` method panics on `var.var` values.

-A method `reflect.Type.Fixed` is needed to get the immutable version of a mutable type.
+A method `reflect.Type.Fixed` is needed to get the immutable version of a type.
-A method `reflect.Type.Mutable` is needed to get the mutable version of an immutable type.
-The method sets of mutable type `T` and immutable type `T.fixed` may be different if `T` is not an interface type.
+The immutable version of a type may have a different method set from the type.

-A method `reflect.Type.Genre` is needed, it may return `Fixed` or `Mutable`.

 ### Go 1 incompatible cases

-The followings are the incompatible cases I'm aware now.
-1. If a type `T` has a method called `fixed`, then `T.fixed` is incompatible with the propsoal.
-   It should be easy for the `go fix` command to fix the incompatible case by modifying the method name to another one.
+The new keyword `fixed` is one cause why this proposal is not Go 1 compatible.
+Assume a source file imports a package as `T` and if there is a type named `fixed` in the imported package, although a smart compiler will not mistake the `fixed` in `T.fixed` as a keyword, the `T.fixed` really hurts code readibilty.

+Using the old `const` keyword instead of the new `fixed` keyword can avoid these problems, however it would make people be confused with the current constant things.
+(Maybe, it is an acceptable solution.)

-1. Another incompatible case is caused by the fact that `*.mutable` interface value can't be assigned to `*.fixed` interface values.
+Another incompatible case is caused by the fact that `*.var` interface value can't be assigned `*.fixed` interface values.
 When the parameters of a function, such as the `fmt.Print` function, are changed to immutable types, then some old user code will fail to compile.
 But it should be easy for the `go fix` command to modify the corresponding arguments to immutability assertions.